How to see all drives available on the computer

 Change the drive to an alternate drive letter to determine if a drive is available and ready if no error message is received.

-If you're running a version of MS-DOS or Windows that supports fdisk, running the fdisk command will allow you to view how the hard drives are setup and configured on the computer.
+If you're running a version of MS-DOS or Windows that supports fdisk, running the fdisk command allows you to view how the hard drives are setup and configured on the computer.

 - See the fdisk command page for additional information about this command.

-Running the vol command on a drive will display the drives label and serial number if available.
-This command will allow you to see what drives are detected.
+Running the vol command on a drive displays the drive's label and serial number if available.
+This command allows you to see what drives are detected.